actonmass/actonmass.org/_issues/housing.md

       You can read more about the study [here].(https://www.hks.harvard.edu/sites/default/files/centers/rappaport/files/boston_bound.pdf).
   - title: Doesn't rent control just limit the building of new housing?
-    text: "**No.** Rent control works to keep people in their homes.
-Studies have shown that rent control increases the probability of tenants continuing to stay at their address, promoting long-term stability and strengthening communities.
+    text: "**No.** Studies have shown that rent control increases the probability of tenants continuing to stay at their address, promoting long-term stability and strengthening communities.
 While there is a shortage of housing available to bring a true end to the housing crisis, the shortage is due to loopholes in the law that allow land speculation and displacement in the interest of profit, as well as the systematic underfunding of public housing in favor of public-private partnerships that "
   - title: Is there anything the Legislature can do to protect tenants now that the eviction moratorium has ended?
     text: "**Yes.** The statewide eviction moratorium expired on October 17, and